vlang/vlang-blog/content/blog/the-complete-beginners-guide-to-cli-apps-in-v.md

 or suggestions.
 We are not quite done with `geo` yet, because we will explore how to write unit tests in V and implement continuous integration with GitHub Actions.
 Stay tuned!

+## Acknowledgement

+The idea for this demo project was provided by [SheatNoisette](https://github.com/SheatNoisette) who also helped add the unit tests.